silverton-io/buz/site/docs/middleware/timeout.md

 # 🟢 Request Timeout

-This middleware allows the Honeypot operator to explicitly declare a time threshold, in milliseconds, after which a request times out.
+This request timeout middleware allows the Honeypot operator to explicitly declare a time threshold, in milliseconds, after which a request times out.

-If a request goes longer than the configured threshold a [408](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/408) is returned.
+If a request is in flight longer than the configured threshold a [408](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/408) is returned.

-## Sample Configuration
+## Sample Timeout Middleware Configuration

 ```
 middleware: